Earn Handwriting CEUs online and refine your graphomotor intervention skills for pediatric practice.

 A deficit in any of the aforementioned skills can result in a child having difficulty writing.
 The DSM-5 lists the term dysgraphia under learning disabilities, describing those with difficulty in writing performance who fail to meet grade-level expectations.

-The courses are suitable for:
+Handwriting continuing education courses are suitable for:

 - Occupational Therapists and Occupational Therapist Assistants